gardener/gardener-extension-provider-equinix-metal/CONTRIBUTING.md

 ## Equinix Metal Extension Provider

-The rest of this document describes how to contribute to, and test, this Equinix Metal (EQXM; formerly Packet) extension provider for Gardener.
+The rest of this document describes how to contribute to, and test, this Equinix Metal (formerly Packet) extension provider for Gardener.

 The guide demonstrates how to make changes, test them and publish them using the [Equinix Metal provider extension](https://github.com/gardener/gardener-extension-provider-equinix-metal).